Home » Computer Guides » Computer Tech Guides » How To Remove DRM From WMA Audio Files.

 Delete the backup files.

-Removing DRM From WMA Audio – Summary.
+Removing DRM From WMA Audio Files – Summary.

 Back in the day when we were all copying our CD collections to our computers, the program that was most often used was Windows Media Player.
 Unfortunately, when you used Media Player for the first time, you’d have to choose whether or not to add copy protection.